nflorina/library-management-system/README.md

 ### Features
  - [x] Users can have theirs authorized Username and Password without which system can not be accessed.
    LogIn page has the  next properties: LogIn, SignUp & Forgot Password.
+   After logging in librarians can search for a book, book issue or a student from home panel itself
  - [x] If user in trouble, he/she cand click the Forgot Password Button to recover the password.
 Also they can make a New Account using SignUp    Button.